Foresthill

 And that, my friends, inspired me to do a deep dive on the science behind DOMS – most particularly, how it can be minimized and treated.
 I’ve found some surprisingly helpful answers, and I’m working on a mini-course to share what I’ve learned.

-The (free) DOMS mini-course will be ready sometime this winter.
+The (free) DOMS mini-course will be ready in December.
 Be sure you’re signed up for my newsletter to get a heads up when I release it!

 I had been following you during the ride (being a long-time blog reader) and knew you didn’t get the completion, but I knew nothing about the Choke!
 I’ve never witnessed a choke before, it sounds scary